michalis0/DataScience_and_MachineLearning/week7/readme.md

 - Upload the dataset iris by using iris = datasets.load_iris()
 - Have a look at the data and do some cleaning, if needed
 - Classify the points with KNN, finding the optimal value for k
-- Classify the points with Decision Trees as well.
+- Classify the points with Decision Trees as well, finding the optimal depth of the tree.
 - Which algorithm provided the best accuracy?